Afdera Franchetti: Personal life and death

-Afdera Franchetti was married to Howard Taylor from 1954 to 1957.
+Franchetti was married to Howard Taylor from 1954 to 1957.
 They met in Italy on a vacation.

-Afdera Franchetti was married to Henry Fonda (*1905) from 1957 to 1961; they were introduced to each other by Audrey Hepburn in Italy while he was filming War and Peace with Audrey and Mel Ferrer.
-Audrey had been struggling with infertility and had sought advice from Afdera's sister, Simba.
-When she became pregnant straightaway, she felt a certain loyalty to the Franchetti Family.
-She befriended Afdera, which resulted in her meeting with Henry.
-Afdera was roughly 25 years old when she married Fonda; his eldest child, Jane, was 18 years old.
+Franchetti was then married to Henry Fonda (1905–1982) from 1957 to 1961.
+They were introduced to each other by Audrey Hepburn in Italy while he was filming War and Peace with Hepburn and Mel Ferrer.
+Hepburn had been struggling with infertility and had sought advice from Franchetti's sister, Simba.
+When she became pregnant straightaway, she felt a certain loyalty to the Franchetti family.
+She befriended Franchetti, which resulted in her meeting with Fonda.
+He was 48 and she, 22, when they met.
+Franchetti was roughly 25 years old when she married Fonda; his eldest child, Jane, was 18 years old.
+On reflection she says of her time with Fonda: "Look, I was spoiled.
+You see, I didn’t realize how lucky I was."
+Her affections were taken by Henry Cubitt, 4th Baron Ashcombe and she left Fonda.

-Later life

-She was once arrested for drug smuggling, as detailed in her autobiography, for one "joint", which she brought in her luggage for a friend without knowing that possession of this small amount of marijuana was a serious offence.
+She was a friend to Truman Capote, acquaintance of John F. and Jackie Kennedy and says of Warren Beatty that "He smelled of honey and like Lady Chatterley with her lover, he was the sort of man whose body you wanted to cover in daisy chains."

+Franchetti wrote her memoirs, Never Before Midday, for publisher George Weidenfeld.

+Afdera Franchetti died in Milan on 20 March 2025, at the age of 93.